 The A section of this short study features bold, robust chords in various positions, with some light melodic material bouncing between the bass and the treble.

 The following B section takes on a slightly different character, as indicated by the “tranquilo” marking, lighter harmonies, and boom-chuck feel of the chords.

 All of this delicate balancing between voices makes Sagreras’ Book 2, Lesson No. 15 a beautiful and challenging intermediate classical guitar study.

 Other Popular Guitar Works by Julio Sagreras

-In addition to his collection of studies, Sagreras also has a couple of notable solo works that are popular to preform.
+In addition to his collection of studies, Sagreras also has a couple of notable solo works that are popular.

 El Colibri (The Hummingbird) is the most well-known classical guitar piece by Julio Sagreras.
-The piece is full of melodic and scale runs at break-neck speed, so one can easily imagine a hummingbird flying erratically to and fro.
+The piece is full of melodic and scale runs at break-neck speed.
+So just close your eyes and imagine a hummingbird flying erratically to and fro.